Posts Tagged ‘Cancer Hospital Columbus Ohio’

 More than half of all people diagnosed with cancer receive chemotherapy, treatments that use drugs to kill affected cells.
 For millions of people who have conditions that respond well to chemotherapy, this approach helps them to enjoy full, productive lives.
 Many side effects once associated with chemotherapy are now easily prevented or controlled, allowing many people to work, travel and participate in normal activities while receiving treatment.

 Our infusion area features 90 comfortable infusion chairs situated in a naturally lit, open space.
 To pass the time, the center offers a variety of pleasant distractions – including Wi-Fi, IPads, reading materials and plenty of windows – all contributing to the warm, caring environment.

 Access to the most advanced treatments depends heavily on strong clinical trial programs.
-The Zangmeister Center is an active participant in a broad range of research studies in cooperation with pharmaceutical companies, The Gynecologic Oncology Group and The National Cancer Institute’s Cooperative Groups (including Southwest Oncology Group and the Eastern Cooperative Group), through the Columbus Community Clinical Oncology Program.
+The Zangmeister Center is an active participant in a broad range of research studies in cooperation with pharmaceutical companies, The Gynecologic Oncology Group and The National Cancer Institute’s Cooperative Groups (including Southwest Oncology Group and the Eastern Cooperative Group), and the NCI Community Oncology Research Program.
 Clinical trials give patients broader access to new treatment options and are essential to our mission of providing the most advanced care available to the patients we serve.
 In addition to providing promising alternatives to our patients today, these studies can dramatically improve the prognoses for generations of future oncology patients.

 Your physician will be on call for you during the week.
 On weekends, vacations and holidays, our physicians rotate on-call duties.

 Our business hours are 7:30 AM – 4:30 PM.
 If you have an emergency after regular business hours, on weekends or holidays, you may contact our answering service at (614) 383-6000.
 The answering service will immediately contact the physician on call.

 For office visits